What has happened and what might be the aftershocks for VW owners

 According to the Guardian newspaper, it is believed that VW has set aside millions of pounds in preparation for the potential lawsuits they may face from car dealers, owners and shareholders.

-This suggests that if you own a car that has been affected by the emission scandal, you may be entitled to some form of compensation, but it is still very early days, and speculation is at its highest.
+It is suggested that if you own a car that has been affected by the emission scandal, you may be entitled to some form of compensation, but it is still very early days, and speculation is at its highest.
 If more cases are reported and new revelations occur in the next few weeks, we will then see where owners and dealers stand in legal terms.
 The investigation into health risks from filters and added pollution in our air may also prove to have legal ramifications for VW, but this may take a number of months or even years to fully investigate.

 What to do next